Suggestions for Completing a Protest to the Board of Review

 Kevin has over 20 years in the agronomy business.
 He and his two brothers farm over 150 acres in the Solon area.
 In addition to farming, he is also works at Corteva Agriscience in researcher and development.
 Kevin wants to help farmers and landowners and assure the needs of the people of Johnson County are being met.

-Rules and regulations
+Rules and procedures

-Board of review rules and regulations
+Board of review rules and procedures

 Iowa Property Assessment Appeal Board